emard/wifi_jtag/README.md

 For real JTAG use Arduino C code - very slow but seems to work.
 Precompiled binary is available in bin/

-This is the pinout (e.g. 15 is GPIO15)
+The pinout:
     TDO=2, TDI=14, TCK=12, TMS=13, TRST=0, SRST=16, LED=15

 TRST and SRST are reset signals usually used for ARM debugging.
 Most FPGA don't need them.
 LED may be left unconnected too.

-Get ESP8266 Arduino i also very simple:
+Get ESP8266 Arduino is also very simple:
 Fastest way is to install arduino-1.6.4 or higher is to download from http://arduino.cc and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls